Lars Nootbaar Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.58).
+- The White Sox have a 4.56 team ERA that ranks 24th across all league pitching staffs.

-- White Sox pitchers combine to allow 123 total home runs at a rate of 1.4 per game (third-most in baseball).
+- The White Sox give up the fourth-most home runs in baseball (124 total, 1.4 per game).

-- The right-hander last pitched on Sunday against the Oakland Athletics, when he went 3 2/3 innings, allowing two earned runs while giving up three hits.
+- The righty last pitched on Wednesday against the Toronto Blue Jays, when he tossed six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.